 The above listed motions and points are listed in established order of precedence.
-When any one of them is pending, you may not introduce another that is listed below, but you may introduce another that is listed above it.
+When any one of them is pending, you may not introduce another that is listed above it.

-То: You say: Interrupt Speaker Second Needed Debatable Amendable Vote Needed Object to procedure or personal affront "Point of order" Yes No No No Chair decides Request information "I'd like to ask a process question" or "Point of Order" Yes No No No None Ask for vote by actual count to verify voice vote "I call for a division of the house" Must be done before new motion No No No None unless someone objects Object to considering some undiplomatic or improper matter "I object to consideration of this question" Yes No No No 2/3 Take up matter previously tabled "I move we take from the table" Yes Yes No No Majority Reconsider something already disposed of "I move we now (or later) reconsider our action relative to" Yes Yes Only if original motion was debatable No Majority Consider something out of its scheduled order "I move we suspend the rules and consider" No Yes No No 2/3 Vote on a ruling by the Chair "I appeal the Chair's decision" Yes Yes Yes No Majority
+То: You say: Interrupt Speaker Second Needed Debatable Amendable Vote Needed Object to procedure or personal affront "Point of order" Yes No No No Chair decides Request information "Point of information" Yes No No No None Ask for vote by actual count to verify voice vote "I call for a division of the house" Must be done before new motion No No No None unless someone objects Object to considering some undiplomatic or improper matter "I object to consideration of this question" Yes No No No 2/3 Take up matter previously tabled "I move we take from the table" Yes Yes No No Majority Reconsider something already disposed of "I move we now (or later) reconsider our action relative to..."
+Yes Yes Only if original motion was debatable No Majority Consider something out of its scheduled order "I move we suspend the rules and consider" No Yes No No 2/3 Vote on a ruling by the Chair "I appeal the Chair's decision" Yes Yes Yes No Majority